 - 12% mixture of bright and dark red

 - 6% tarry or dark red (slow bleeding)

 - Bilious vomiting.

 - Hyperperistalsis that may be visible sometimes.

-If the condition has not been detected timely, it leads to intestinal ischemia or infarction causing acute pain and GI bleeding.
+If the condition has not been detected in a timely manner, it leads to intestinal ischemia or infarction, causing acute pain and GI bleeding.

 Differential Diagnosis of Meckel’s Diverticulum

 - Colonic vascular malformations